Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 As you know, you should collect a W-9 from a vendor before you begin paying that vendor.
 You can gather either a paper or an electronic W-9.

 Tax1099.com enables you to request W-9 forms from your vendors.
-If you select this service, the vendor will receive a link to their W-9 from, via e-mail.
+If you select this service, the vendor will receive a link to their W-9 form, via e-mail.
 The vendor will click on the link, complete the W-9, and e-sign the form.

 When you select W-9 e-solicitation through Tax1099.com, we maintain the form.
 You will be able to access a PDF of the form in your Tax1099.com account.
 Tax1099.com protects confidential information with 256-bit bank-grade security.
 Your vendors’ W-9 forms will be secure and accessible – the solution to the paper W-9 problem.